nmmmnu/MessageQueue/README.md

 MessageQueue
 ============

-Pure Python implementation of Message Queue over memcached protocol.
+Pure Python implementation of Message Queue over memcached protocol or Redis protocol.

-There is no query service yet, just key/value database.
+There is query service in RAM and NoSQL key/value in RAM database.

+The NoSQL database is fully functional, but it was written for testing and educational purposes.

+Query service on disk still pending.

 File description: